lhapaipai/vite-bundle/README.md

 {% endblock %}
 ```

+if you experience unwanted reloads of your application, read the section [https/http in development](#https--http-in-development)

 if you are using React, you have to add this option in order to have FastRefresh.

 ```twig